johangranlof/BudgetBuddy/README.md

 # BudgetBuddy

-A budget planner / finance planner application built fully with C#.
+A budget planner / finance tracker application built fully with C#.
+It's built with the WPF framework using MVVM design pattern.